BAK2K3/covid-dashboard/README.md

 #### Global Historic COVID-19 Statistics

-- Obtain time-series COVID-19 data for as many countries as possible.
+- Obtain Time Series COVID-19 data for as many countries as possible.
 - Obtain more than one statistic per country, where possible.
 - Ideally, the data should be:
   - updated regularly.
   - consistent in content across the countries.
-- This data can be utilised for time-series visualisation (via graph).
+- This data can be utilised for Time Series visualisation (via graph).

 ## Structure